 Providence Place shall not terminate the Agreement as provided herein until Providence Place provides the Resident a written notice of, and a reasonable opportunity to cure within a reasonable period, the conduct warranting the cancellation of the Agreement.
 Once the Resident has occupied the Residential Living Unit, Providence Place shall give the Resident notice in writing of any default by the Resident which may not involve the payment of money, and the Resident shall have thirty (30) days thereafter within which to correct such default.
 If the Resident corrects such default within such time, the Residential Lease Agreement shall not then be terminated.
-If the Resident fails to correct such default within such time, the Resident at the expiration of the thirty (30) day period.
+If the Resident fails to correct such default within such time, Providence Place may, at its sole option, terminate the Residential Lease Agreement at the expiration of the thirty (30) day period.